TV Tropes is 149% Funded

 - Great Danes are big and friendly, perhaps boisterously clumsy, and also dumb (the archetypal example being Scooby-Doo).

 - Dobermans are often fiercely disciplined soldiers when they aren't Angry Guard Dogs.
+They are almost always evil.

 - Old English Sheepdogs are lovable goofs who are half blind with their fur covering their eyes.